© Camilla Greenwell

 Soprano

 Gweneth Ann Rand trained at the University of Exeter, Goldsmith’s College and the Guildhall School of Music and Drama, London.
 During her training she received the Maggie Teyte, Ian Fleming and Sybil Tutton Awards.
-She was a Vilar Young Artist at The Royal Opera House, Covent Garden and in 2001 represented England at BBC Cardiff Singer of the World.
+She was a Vilar Young Artist at the Royal Ballet & Opera and in 2001 represented England at BBC Cardiff Singer of the World.
 She is currently an Associate Artist at Wigmore Hall.

-Operatic engagements include Aida (English National Opera, Opera Holland Park, Theater Bremen, Oper Kiel, Finnish National Opera, Macedonian Opera, Opera Poznań and Oldenburgisches Staatstheater); Senta Der fliegende Holländer (London Lyric Opera at London’s Barbican Hall); Leonora La forza del destino (Oper Köln and Chelsea Opera Group); Leonora Il trovatore (Welsh National Opera); Amelia Un ballo in maschera and Margherita/Helena Mefistofele (Theater Erfurt); Tosca (Teatro Nacional de São Carlos); Gutrune Götterdämmerung (BBC Proms under Donald Runnicles); the title roles in La Gioconda and La Wally, and Santuzza Cavalleria Rusticana (Opera Holland Park); Bess Porgy and Bess (Basel Chamber Orchestra and Macedonian Philharmonic); Ariadne Ariadne auf Naxos (Orchestre de Picardie); and appearances for The Royal Opera in Elektra, Daphne and The Cunning Little Vixen.
+Her operatic roles include Aida (English National Opera, Opera Holland Park, Theater Bremen, Oper Kiel, Finnish National Opera, Macedonian Opera, Opera Poznań, Oldenburgisches Staatstheater); Senta Der fliegende Holländer (London Lyric Opera/Barbican); Leonora La forza del destino (Oper Köln); Leonora Il trovatore (Welsh National Opera); Amelia Un ballo in maschera and Margherita/Helena Mefistofele (Theater Erfurt); Tosca (Teatro Nacional de São Carlos); Gutrune Götterdämmerung (BBC Proms); the title roles in La Gioconda and La Wally, Santuzza Cavalleria Rusticana (Opera Holland Park); Bess Porgy and Bess (Basel Chamber Orchestra, Macedonian Philharmonic); Ariadne Ariadne auf Naxos (Orchestre de Picardie); and appearances for the Royal Ballet & Opera in Elektra, Daphne and The Cunning Little Vixen.

-Her varied concert and recital engagements include Schoenberg Gurrelieder (Orquesta Sinfónica de Mineria under Carlos Miguel Prieto and the Melbourne Symphony Orchestra under Markus Stenz); Tippett A Child of Our Time (NDR Hannover, City of Birmingham Symphony Orchestra and Göteborgs Symfoniker under Robin Ticciati); Mahler Das klagende Lied (BBC Proms); the European premiere of Elliott Carter Of Rewaking and Vaughan Williams Third Symphony (both with the CBSO); Verdi Requiem (Truro Cathedral, King’s College Chapel and York Minster); Brahms Ein deutsches Requiem and Strauss Vier letzte Lieder (Canterbury Cathedral); Poulenc Gloria (Three Choirs Festival); Zemlinsky Der König Kandaules in Gran Canaria; Dvořák Stabat Mater in Madrid; and Britten War Requiem in Warsaw.
+In concert she has performed Schoenberg Gurrelieder (Orquesta Sinfónica de Mineria, Melbourne Symphony Orchestra); Tippett A Child of Our Time (NDR Hannover, City of Birmingham Symphony Orchestra, Göteborgs Symfoniker); Mahler Das klagende Lied (BBC Proms); the European premiere of Elliott Carter Of Rewaking , Vaughan Williams Third Symphony (CBSO); Verdi Requiem (Truro Cathedral, King’s College Chapel, York Minster); Brahms Ein deutsches Requiem, Strauss Vier letzte Lieder (Canterbury Cathedral); Poulenc Gloria (Three Choirs Festival); Zemlinsky Der König Kandaules (Gran Canaria); Dvořák Stabat Mater (Madrid); and Britten War Requiem (Warsaw).

-Gweneth Ann is widely known for her acclaimed interpretations of Messiaen’s song cycles Harawi (including Cheltenham Festival, Wigmore Hall, Oxford Lieder and Opera North) and Poèmes pour Mi (Gürzenich Orchester Köln, Tonhalle Orchester Zürich and BBC Scottish Symphony Orchestra all under Jun Märkl).
-She also performed Harawi as part of the Southbank Centre’s composer centenary celebrations From the Canyons to the Stars and at the BBC Proms.
+Gweneth Ann is widely known for her acclaimed interpretations of Messiaen’s song cycles Harawi (BBC Proms, Cheltenham Festival, Opera North, Oxford International Song Festival, Wigmore Hall) and Poèmes pour Mi (BBC Scottish Symphony Orchestra, Gürzenich Orchester Köln, Tonhalle Orchester Zürich).
 Her recordings include Mélodies Passagères, The Songs of Samuel Barber (Quartz Music); Janáček The Eternal Gospel with the BBC Scottish Symphony Orchestra (Hyperion); Messiaen Poèmes pour Mi (Sanctuary Classics); and John Metcalf’s Under Milk Wood (Ty Cerrd).

 Steven Swales Artist Management represents Gweneth Ann Rand worldwide